 Makeup sponges can become a breeding ground for germs and bacteria, especially if they are not cleaned and stored properly.
 Artistry recommends storing them in a sponge holding stand.
 "Stands help sponges dry efficiently and not get contaminated by touching other surfaces," she notes.

 Store Nail Polishes on Picture Ledges

 We all know that one person who likes to have as many nail polish colors as their local salon (no judgment if that's you).
 But storing your rainbow of polishes can become a burden when there's a lot of them.
 Instead of throwing them all into a tub, use a picture ledge to display them as if they were art.
 DeMorrow also says to consider which area of your home you do your nail care in.
 "If you would buff and polish them someplace other than where you store your supplies, make sure you have a caddy with handles so you can easily tote your nail polish and tools, and then put them away again," she says.

 Label Your Drawers

-As any beauty junkie will know, drawers start to all look the same when you have a ton of product to sort through.
+As any beauty lover will know, drawers start to all look the same when you have a ton of product to sort through.
 That's where labeling comes in—make simple labels for face products, eye products, and lip products.
 Or, if you like to sort your products by brand, you can create a new label for each brand's drawer.

 Store Most-Used Products From Left to Right